odoo/documentation/accounting/bank/feeds/bank_synchronization.rst

 How can I update my bank credentials?
 -------------------------------------
-You can update your credentials in the *Developer Mode*.
+You can update your credentials on
+:doc:`Developer mode <../../../general/developer_mode/activate>`.

-To do so, go to :menuselection:`General Settings`, click on *Activate developer mode*, then go to :menuselection:`Accounting --> Configuration --> Online Synchronization`, then open the Institution you want to edit, and click on *Update Credentials*.
+Then go to :menuselection:`Accounting --> Configuration --> Online Synchronization`, and open the Institution you want to edit, and click on *Update Credentials*.